How Executive Orders 20-01 and 20-02

-Hawaii's Governor issued a series of emergency Proclamations relating to COVID-19 on March 4, March 16, March 21, March 23, and March 31.
-The Governor also issued Executive Order Nos.
-20-01, 20-02, and "Rules Relating to COVID-19" during this time.
+Hawaii's Governor issued eight Emergency Proclamations relating to COVID-19 between March 4 and May 18.
+The Governor also issued five Executive Orders and "Rules Relating to COVID-19" during this time.
 These issuances contain a number of directives that directly affect health care providers.
 Below is a summary of these directives which impact the provision of health care services in Hawaii:

 The following laws applicable to health care providers have been suspended or modified:

 • Laws regulating purchases made by state and county agencies providing health and human services have been suspended effective March 4 (Suspended law: HRS § 103F).